Last Updated on July 15, 2017 by Dave Farquhar

 While you’re experimenting, you can always try some other options as well.
 Most printers can emulate one or more common printers from the past.
 The most likely choices are the Epson FX-80, Epson MX-80, HP Laserjet II, and IBM Proprinter.
 As a general rule, dot matrix printers emulate Epson or IBM, while inkjets and lasers emulate HP, so start there.
 If one of them works, you may be able to print graphics with your printer, not just text.

 If you also need to connect a network printer to Windows 10, see this entry.
+You can also still share Windows 10 printers by UNC, and here’s how to change your printer’s IP address if you need to.

 If you’re not completely happy with Windows 10, here’s how to improve its performance.